ottypes/text/README.md

 This project's [history is here](https://github.com/share/ShareJS/blob/0.6/src/types/text2.coffee).

-For a description of what methods the type exposes, see [ottypes/docs](/ottypes/docs).
+For documentation on the spec this type implements, see [ottypes/docs](/ottypes/docs).

 ## Spec